YU000jp/logseq-page-tags-and-hierarchy/README.md

 > Go to the [Discussions](https://github.com/YU000jp/Logseq-column-Layout/discussions) tab to ask and find this kind of things.

 1. This plugin relies on Logseq's DOM (Document Object Model) structure.
 If the DOM structure changes due to a Logseq version update, styles may not be applied.
 We will adjust the CSS to deal with it.
 If you notice something, please raise an issue.
-1. Related plugins
+1. Related Item
    1. For journals => [Column Layout plugin](https://github.com/YU000jp/Logseq-column-Layout)
    1. [Quickly PARA method plugin](https://github.com/YU000jp/logseq-plugin-quickly-para-method)
       * There is a "namespace query search" feature.
-        - Search for pages with the same name or explore related pages without worrying about the hierarchical structure and list them.
+        - It is possible to search for pages with the same name, find related pages and list them without having to worry about hierarchical structure.
-      * The ability to create a new page in the same hierarchy or add a sub page is provided.
+      *  The ability to create new pages and add sub-pages in the same hierarchy.
    1. [Short namespaces plugin](https://github.com/YU000jp/logseq-plugin-short-namespaces)
-      - Displays hierarchical links, which tend to be long, by omitting them.
+      - Displays abbreviated hierarchical links, which tend to be lengthy.

 ## Prior art / Credit